 3 The term "qualified" refers to applicants who are both eligible and able to meet the applicant selection standards.
 This term is taken from the 504 regulations at 24 CFR § 8.3, from the definition of "Qualified Individual with Disability".
 4 A family can be a single person.

 - b.
 Have at least one family member who meets HUD requirements on citizenship or immigration status5.
 24 CFR § 5.5 (subpart E) - c.
 Have an annual income (as defined in Section XI of this document) at the time of admission that does not exceed the income limits (maximum incomes by family size and housing type established by HUD) posted in the DHA office.
-24 CFR § 960.259 - Disclose complete and accurate Social Security Numbers and/or supply any requested information to verify Social Security Numbers for all family members, except those who do not contend eligible immigration status.
+24 CFR § 960.259 - Applicants and tenants must disclose and provide verification of the complete and accurate SSN assigned to each household member.
+Applicants and tenants must supply any requested information to verify Social Security Numbers for all family members, except those who do not contend eligible immigration status.
 24 CFR § 5.216 Exceptions to this rule: - i.
+Applicants who have not disclosed and/or provided verification of SSNs for all nonexempt household members have 90 days from the date they are first offered an available unit to disclose and/or verify the SSNs.
+During this 90-day period, the applicant may, at the applicant's discretion, retain the applicant's place on the waiting list.
+After 90 days, if the applicant is unable to disclose and/or verify the SSNs of all non-exempt household members, the applicant should be determined ineligible and removed from the waiting list. - ii.
 Individuals age 62 or older as of January 31, 2010, whose initial determination of eligibility was begun before January 31, 2010.
 For these individuals, disclosure and verification documentation must be obtained that verifies the applicant's exemption status.
-24 CFR § 5.216(e) - ii.
+24 CFR § 5.216(e) - iii.
 Applicant households with persons under the age of 6 that were added to the applicant household within the 6 months prior to admission.
 The family must disclose and provide verification of the SSN within 90 days of the date of admission.
 There is a 90-day period during which an applicant family may become a participant, even if the family lacks the documentation necessary to verify the Social Security Number of a family member under the age of 6.
 An additional 90-day extension must be granted if delays are due to circumstances beyond the family's control.
 24 CFR § 5.216(h)(3) If the applicant family does not produce the required documentation within the authorized time period, DHA will impose appropriate penalties, including termination of assistance.
-24 CFR § 5.218 - d.
+24 CFR § 5.218 - e.
 Meet the applicant selection criteria in these policies, including completing the approved pre-occupancy orientation session if required.
-24 CFR § 960.202 & 203 - e.
+24 CFR § 960.202 & 203 - f.
 Are not already adequately housed in any Authority-owned dwelling unit.
-Applicants who are listed on a current DHA lease and live in a unit meeting occupancy standards are not qualified for admission. - f.
-Owe no money to DHA or any other housing authority in connection with any federal housing program. - g.
-Do not have a history of misusing or abusing alcohol in any way that interferes with the health, safety, or rights of others, or: - 1) demonstrate to DHA's satisfaction that the family member who formerly abused alcohol no longer abuses or misuses alcohol; and - 2) have successfully completed a supervised alcohol rehabilitation program licensed and approved by Texas Commission on Alcohol and Drug Abuse (TCADA)6; or - 3) are presently participating in a supervised alcohol rehabilitation program. - h.
-Agree not to smoke or to permit family and household members, guests, and other persons under tenant's control to smoke anywhere on DHA property except for designated smoking areas.
+Applicants who are listed on a current DHA lease and live in a unit meeting occupancy standards are not qualified for admission. - g.
+Owe no money to DHA or any other housing authority in connection with any federal housing program. - h.
+Do not have a history of misusing or abusing alcohol in any way that interferes with the health, safety, or rights of others, or:

-5 If all family members are not either citizens or eligible immigrants, the family will be required to pay a higher pro-
+5 If all family members are not either citizens or eligible immigrants, the family will be required to pay a higher prorated rent.